Do you prefer standard or self-publishing?

 - The publisher takes care of distribution to bookstores and other venues, lists it on Amazon, and so on.

 Standard publishing – Cons

-- You must begin by writing an extensive book proposal, then hope a publisher will be intrigued enough to publish your book.
+- You must begin by writing either an extensive book proposal or the full manuscript, then hope a publisher will be intrigued enough to publish your book.

-- You must already have a “media platform” significant enough to attract a publisher’s attention.
+- You must already have an author platform significant enough to attract a publisher’s attention.

-- There’s a long delay between initial presentation of the idea to the publisher and publication—generally, at least a year.
+- There’s a long delay between initial presentation of the idea to the publisher and publication—at least a year, most likely longer.